kpsaju/Data-Analysis-Projects/sales-insights/readme.md

 #  Project Objective
 The company's sales head has noticed a **decline in overall sales** and lacks visibility into key performance metrics.
 This project aims to:

-- Analyze sales data using SQL
+- Explore and query sales data using SQL in MySQL Workbench to uncover trends and patterns
-- Clean, summarize, and visualize insights using Excel
+- Summarize findings to help leadership understand where sales are coming from
-- Help leadership understand where sales are coming from and identify underperforming areas
+- Identify underperforming areas to support data-driven strategic decisions

 # Business Challenge
 The company faces difficulties in: